Bloom Energy Server: Competition

 A Gerson Lehrman Group analyst wrote that GE dismantled its fuel cell group five years ago and Siemens almost dismantled theirs.
 GE Power Conversion is researching a SOFC power hybrid.
-United Technologies is the only large conglomerate that has competitive fuel cell technology.
+United Technologies made fuel cells costing $4,500 per kilowatt.
+It was the only large conglomerate that had competitive fuel cell technology, but sold UTC Power in February 2023.
+It subsequently went bankrupt, though its assets were acquired by others.
 Toshiba has technology to provide energy for a small device, not a neighborhood.

+FuelCell Energy manufactures molten carbonate fuel cell (MCFC) power plants both for sale and for Power purchase agreement use, and has been demonstrating solid oxide based power plants and electrolyzers, though (as of October 2025) none of the latter have been sold commercially yet.

 Sprint owns 15 patents on hydrogen fuel cells and is using 250 fuel cells to provide backup power for its operations.
 Sprint has been using fuel cell power since 2005.
 In 2009, Sprint's fuel cell program received a grant of $7.3 million from the United States Department of Energy to expand the hydrogen capacity of its fuel cell tanks from providing up to 15 hours of backup power, to 72 hours.
 Sprint partnered with ReliOn and Altergy for fuel cell manufacture, and with Air Products and Chemicals as a hydrogen supplier.
 German fuel cell firm P21 has been working on similar projects to supply backup power for cellular operations.
-United Technologies makes fuel cells costing $4,500 per kilowatt.

 In October 2009, the Department of Energy awarded nearly US$25 million in grants for research and development of solar fuels.

 In October 2012, the US government awarded Bloom Energy $70,710,959 under its section 1603 energy awards program.

 A competitor claimed the Bloom Box uses a "thick electrolyte" that requires 900 °C temperatures to overcome electrical resistance.
 Topsoe Fuel Cell and Ceres Power instead employ "thick anode" technology that allows operation at cooler temperature.
 Ceres has a four-year program to install 37,500 units in the homes of customers of the UK's British Gas.

 Ballard Power's comparably scaled products are based on proton exchange membrane fuel cells.
 Ballard's 150 kW units are intended for mobile applications such as municipal buses, while their larger 1 MW stationary systems are configured from banks of 11 kW building blocks.

 Another competitor in Europe and Australia is Ceramic Fuel Cells.
 It claims an efficiency of 60% for the power-only units; these fuel cells are based on technology spun off from Australia's CSIRO.